inferablehq/inferable/README.md

 **SDKs:**

 - `/sdk-node` - Node.js/TypeScript SDK
-- `/sdk-go` - Go SDK
-- `/sdk-dotnet` - .NET SDK
-- `/sdk-react` - React SDK

 ## 💾 Self Hosting

-Inferable is 100% open-source and self-hostable.
+Inferable is completely open source and can be self-hosted on your own infrastructure for complete control over your data and compute.
+This gives you:

+- Full control over your data and models
+- No vendor lock-in
+- Enhanced security with your own infrastructure
+- Customization options to fit your specific needs

 See our [self hosting guide](https://docs.inferable.ai/pages/self-hosting) for more details.

 ## 🤝 Contributing